threathunters-io/laurel/INSTALL.md

 - a statically-linked, [musl-libc](https://musl.libc.org) version, built on Alpine 3.14,
 - a dynamically-linked version based on GNU libc, built on Debian 10.
+- a dynamically-linked version based on an older version of GNU libc, built on CentOS 7.

 The static build lacks the ability to perform user and group lookups using the _nsswitch_ facility used on GNU-libc-based systems, therefore it should be avoided on systems where other user/group databases than local `/etc/passwd` and `/etc/group` files are used (cf. issue #84).